 We will also assess the financial and regulatory viability and sustainability of the proposed business.

-Additionally, we will explain the following documents and their importance in the application process together along with what we expect from the proposed business:
+Additionally, we will explain the following documents and their importance in the application process, along with our expectations:

-A. Sources and Evidence of Investment and Financing
+A. Sources and Evidence of Investment and Financing: